trychlos/pwix-modal/README.md

 #### Buttons management

-When using the standard footer, buttons can be specified either as a string, an array of string, an object or an array of objects.
+When using the standard footer, buttons can be specified either as an object or an array of objects.

-An accepted string must be one of the button identifiers as defined by the [constants](#buttons).

 An accepted object is a full object definition, with keys:

 - `id`: the button identifier as a string, mandatory

-    It may be one of our known button identifiers, or an identifier provided by the caller.
+    It may be one of our known button identifiers as defined by the [constants](#buttons), or an identifier provided by the caller.

+    The special `Modal.C.ButtonExt.RESET` identifier let the application remove all previously defined buttons.

 - `label`: the label of the button